jruels/secure-cicd-pipelines/labs/git_history/index.md

 ------

-### Checkout main
+### Checkout master

-Make sure you are on the latest commit in `main` before proceeding.
+Make sure you are on the latest commit in `master` before proceeding.

 ### Change Hello.java